tresorama/parcel-to-gh-pages-demo/README.md

 ## Create a GitHub Repo

 Create a new GitHub Repo.
+Remember that for this guide you are "mister-blue" and you are creating a GitHub Repo named "wonderful-shadow".

 Add your GitHub Repo as a remote named origin.
 `git remote add origin https://github.com/mister-blue/wonderful-shadow.git`.